 When Alan heard his lawyer had been arrested on fraud charges, he contacted the law practice to discover that a Receiver had been appointed.
 The Receiver advised Alan that there was no record of his investment and no money in trust for him.
 Alan made a claim against the Fidelity Fund.

-After reviewing the claim, the Board disallowed Alan’s claim because the money was paid to the lawyer for investment purposes.
-The Board generally cannot pay out compensation from the Fidelity Fund for money that has been entrusted to lawyers for investment purposes unless the money is held in the ordinary course of legal practice.
+After reviewing the claim, we disallowed Alan’s claim because the money was paid to the lawyer for investment purposes.
+We generally cannot pay compensation for money that has been given to lawyers for investment purposes unless the money is held in the ordinary course of legal practice.

-Alan was advised that he could complain about the lawyer to the Legal Services Commissioner.
-While the outcome of such a complaint may involve a penalty imposed on the practitioner such as a suspension of the lawyer’s practising certificate or criminal charges, it may not necessarily result in a compensation order in Alan’s favour.
+We told Alan that he could complain about the lawyer to the Victorian Legal Services Commissioner.
+While the outcome of such a complaint may involve a penalty imposed on the lawyer, such as a suspension of the lawyer’s practising certificate or criminal charges, it may not necessarily result in a compensation order in Alan’s favour.

 Claim partly allowed